Top Gear (American TV series): Reception

-Before the show started, there was a mixed response to Top Gear being remade for a US audience.
+Before the show started, there was a mixed response to Top Gear being remade for an American audience.
 Stuart Heritage of The Guardian noted the brutal response to the first trailer of the History Channel version of the show on the Internet, with YouTube users noting History's version to be an "'insult to the actual Top Gear" among other less favorable comments.
 Agreeing with the commenters, Heritage notes that US television doesn't have "Jeremy Clarkson, Captain Slow and The Hamster," but noting the original BBC version isn't exactly "British" per se, and figured the show could possibly translate easily if done right.

 Top Gear premiered at 1.9 million viewers in its first episode, which dropped to 1.3 million viewers after the first episode.
 The second-season premiere had a viewership of 2 million viewers.
 Metacritic collected an aggregated score of 72 for season one.

 The show has received mixed reviews from numerous critics.
 Tim Goodman of The Hollywood Reporter judged the show as a whole, noting, "It's a promising beginning for a show most thought would end up in a ditch."
-Goodman noted the shaky history of the show being brought over to the US (including Jay Leno's take on the Star in a Reasonably Priced Car segment for his short-lived show) and the venom of online comments, to which Goodman replies: "Everyone gets it."
+Goodman noted the shaky history of the show being brought over to the United States (including Jay Leno's take on the Star in a Reasonably Priced Car segment for his short-lived show) and the venom of online comments, to which Goodman replies: "Everyone gets it."
 Mike Hale of the New York Times had mixed reactions to the show, going from how History's version almost slavishly follows the formula the BBC version uses ("that any subject or concept can appeal to a wide audience if you find the right balance of competition and destruction (the childlike smashing of large objects) with humor, sentiment and pretty locations.") to how the show has gaps between the BBC and History Channel version.
 Hale had concerns the show was not translating well, as the History version lacks the "going out of the lines" aspect of the original, and the host lineup for History's version being younger and more callow than the BBC version's hosts.